piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - Enable the theme, Press `Ctrl-Shift-P` to open the command omnibox, search `Theme`, select it, and select your choice of theme (or Cobalt 2) from the list of themes.

 **Gitlens**
-VSCode already has a great git interface, GitLens is an extension which makes it even better allowing you to checkout remote branches and commits and more.
+VSCode already has a great git interface, GitLens is an extension which makes it even better allowing you to checkout remote branches and commits, git blame, and more.

 - In the `Extensions` tab, Search `GitLens`.